mmgeorge/node-stream-service/README.md

 npm start
 ```

 The server should now be running on port `8000`.
+Verify this by opening example.html.
 To use this, you will need to create a 4.17+ app with a StreamLayer that uses the new `websocketUrl` property pointing to `ws://localhost:8000`.
 Additionally you will need to specify the service's `objectIdField`, `trackIdField`, `fields`, and `geometryType` to make use of it.
 See example.html to see the metadata needed for this specific mock service.

 ### Requirements for Custom Stream Services